NathanKr/rsc-fetch-dynamic-data-playground/README.md

 This project showcases the power of React Server Components in Next.js to handle <strong>dynamic data fetching</strong>, <strong>error management</strong>, and <strong>loading state handling</strong>.
 It demonstrates server-side data fetching, error management, and dynamic UI rendering using Next.js components.

 <h2>Motivation</h2>
-Building upon the foundation established in the references (links provided), this project delves deeper into RSC's capabilities for dynamic data fetching.
-Unlike SSG (static site generation), which doesn't necessitate error and loading states (as data is pre-fetched during build time), SSR requires careful handling of these states to deliver a seamless user experience.
+Building upon the foundation established in the <a href='#references'>references</a>, this project delves deeper into RSC's capabilities for dynamic data fetching.
+Unlike SSG (static site generation), which doesn't necessitate error and loading states (as data is pre-fetched during build time), SSR (Server Side Rendering) requires careful handling of these states to deliver a seamless user experience.
 This project tackles essential questions:

 <ul>
     <li>How to implement dynamic data fetching using RSC in Next.js.</li>